reyesp23/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Consider how you might use this position based approach to create an interaction, and write how you might use it on either face, hand or body pose tracking.\*\*\***

+- You could used this approach to detect chords being played on a musical instrument for example guitar or piano.
+By tracking the position of each finger with enough accuracy you could classify each hand position and translate it into a musical score.
+- You could use body pose tracking to record movement and use it to animate a character in a virtual environment (for movie or game development)
+- You could use hand gesture detection to make a sign language translator

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)